What is a VPN, and why should you use it? Top Reasons

 Suppose you like to use streaming services like Netflix or Amazon Prime Video.
-In that case, you can watch movies, TV shows offered in your home country with a VPN and access offers from other countries, and stream with media players like Kodi.
+In that case, you can watch movies, and TV shows offered in your home country with a VPN and access offers from other countries, and stream with media players like Kodi.
 It is much more secure with VPN connections.

 Anonymous download and upload